-- Morning Report: This will be four days a week on Mondays, Tuesdays, Thursdays, and Fridays from 7:30-8:30 AM.
-There are two resident presentations given during this time: the first 30-minute presentation reflects a recent overnight or daytime admission with a focus on the differential diagnosis and management plan.
-The second half of morning report will be a more focused and interactive discussion based on a topic area or an area of clinical query regarding a centrally focused theme for that month (i.e., cardiology, nephrology, infectious disease, etc) with direct clinical application.
+- Morning Report: This will be on Mondays, Tuesdays, Thursdays, and Fridays from 12:00pm – 1:30pm.
+There are two resident (sometimes student) presentations given during this time: the first 30-minute presentation reflects a recent overnight or daytime admission with a focus on the differential diagnosis and management plan.
+The second half of morning report will be a more focused and interactive discussion based on a topic area concerning a centrally focused theme for that month (i.e., cardiology, nephrology, infectious disease, etc) with direct clinical application.
 This is protected education time and the resident is free from clinical duties during that time.

-- Academic Half Days on Wednesdays: In an effort to provide comprehensive protected time for resident education we will hold dedicated resident education conferences on Wednesday afternoons from 12:30-4:30 pm.
+- Academic Half Days on Wednesdays: In an effort to provide protected time for resident education we will hold dedicated conferences on Wednesday afternoons from 12:30-2:30 pm.
 The resident will be free from all clinical duties at that time.
-These academic half days will focus on core medicine conferences and can include clinically based didactic conferences and board review sessions as well.
+The first two academic half days will focus on core medicine conferences and can include clinically based didactic conferences and board review sessions as well.
 The other remaining two academic half days of the month are specialized based education days.

-- Lifestyle Medicine Academic Half Day: This will occur on the third Wednesday of each rotation.
-The Lifestyle Medicine (LM) collaborative conference with the family medicine residency program will occur in the morning from 11:30-12:30 on the third Wednesday of each rotation.
-The afternoon session for the Internal medicine residents only will occur from 12:30-4:30 pm.
-This afternoon session consists of further didactics, flipped classroom sessions with the resident as teacher and/or faculty led sessions, evidenced based nutrition journal club on certain Wednesdays, and resident-focused wellness sessions.
+- Lifestyle Medicine Academic Half Day: These specialized conferences occur from 12:30-4:30pm, for six Wednesdays throughout the year.
+This afternoon session consists of further didactics, flipped classroom sessions with the resident as a teacher and/or faculty-led sessions, evidenced-based nutrition journal club on certain Wednesdays, and resident-focused wellness sessions.
 Please refer to the LM Curriculum for more information.

-- Acute Care Introductory Conference Series: During the months of July, August and September, several morning conferences and many of the half day conferences are devoted to the dedicated acute care conferences.
+- Acute Care Introductory Conference Series: During the month of July, several noon conferences and many of the half day conferences are devoted to the dedicated acute care conferences.
 The topics in these conferences cover inpatient urgent and emergent medical problems.